Our ministry to the unhoused

 - Nail clippers

-And day to day, in our own small way, one person at a time, we’ve helped many people find housing, food, employment, transportation and many other things they might need to take the next step in life.
+This is just one of our ministries to the overlooked and forgotten.
+Day to day, in our own small way, one person at a time, we’ve helped many people find housing, food, employment, transportation and many other things they might need to take the next step in life.
 Some of them stay and become part of our family.
 And the gift goes on.

 When we’re not in the park, you’re likely to find us at the table whenever people in the community meet to tackle the problems of homelessness and hunger in our abundant city.